pahud/ecs-cfn-refarch/README.md

+## Lab8 - ASG scaling in with ECS container instance draining

+Check the following reference link.
+By launching this cloudformation stack with Autoscaling Group support, when Autosaling Group scaling in the instances, the Autoscaling LifeCycle event will trigger the Lambda function to perform ECS Container Draining in prior to the host termination by Autoscaling Group.

+###### reference

+How to Automate Container Instance Draining in Amazon ECS | AWS Compute Blog - https://aws.amazon.com/tw/blogs/compute/how-to-automate-container-instance-draining-in-amazon-ecs/

-## credentials management with EC2 Parameter Store
+## Lab9 - credentials management with EC2 Parameter Store

 By lauching the cloudformation template, it will provision an EC2 Parameter "**ECSYourName**" in Parameter Store for you alone with KMS Key and Alias(**alias/myEcsKeyAlias**).
 To create a new parameter with KMS encrypted, try the following commands: